-- Place the stock in large saucepan, and bring it to the boil.
+Place the stock in a large saucepan, and bring it to a boil.

-- Add the corn kernels and creamed corn to your stock, and bring it to the boil again over medium heat.
+Add the corn kernels and creamed corn to your stock, and bring it to a boil again over medium heat.

 This old fashioned classic is one of the best budget family dinners we’ve come across, plus it’s a vegetarian option which can be served as a side dish or complete meal.

-- Put your olive oil and butter into a saucepan over a low-medium heat.
+Put your olive oil and butter into a saucepan over low-medium heat.
 Once the butter has melted, add the onion—cooking until soft (approx. 15 minutes), but not browned.

-- Increase the heat to medium, and then add the can of whole tomatoes.
+Increase the heat to medium, and then add the can of whole tomatoes.
 Cook for approx. 10 minutes, until they begin to soften.
-Break down the tomatoes with the spoon.
+Break down the tomatoes with a spoon.

-- Put the puree back onto a low heat, and the add the cream—stirring to combine.
+Put the puree back onto a low heat, and then add the cream—stirring to combine.
 Serve with a sprinkling of pepper

 This soup is loaded with vegetables and hearty beef for a truly satisfying meal.
 Add beef bones for additional nutrients, particularly helpful for anyone battling a cold.

-- Season the beef, and then add it to saucepan—browning for approx. 5 minutes.
+Season the beef, and then add it to the saucepan—browning for approx. 5 minutes.

 We’d love to hear which of our classic winter soups were a hit in your household!